nju-websoft/QGSTP-HB/README.md

 ## About the EO Algorithm and the B3F Algorithm

-Please refer the following repositories if you want to run other algorithms in our experiments:
+Please refer to the following repositories if you want to run other algorithms in our experiments:

 + the EO algorithm: [QGSTP](https://github.com/nju-websoft/QGSTP),
 + the B3F algorithm: [B3F](https://github.com/nju-websoft/B3F).